Create Transfer

 Whether the transfer will be automatically deleted after expiry.

-The message attached to the transfer, or null if none was provided.
+The message attached to the transfer, or

 Response